-It also cross-references the council’s Affordable Housing Supplementary Planning Document, specifically with regard to commuted payments where it has been exceptionally demonstrated to the Council that on or off-site provision cannot be made.
+It also cross-references our Affordable Housing Supplementary Planning Document, specifically with regard to commuted payments where it has been exceptionally demonstrated to us that on or off-site provision cannot be made.

-The Framework also provides an explanation of the council’s internal procedures for CIL and s106, setting out in detail what we do, why we do it and how we do it.
+The framework also provides an explanation of our internal procedures for CIL and s106, setting out in detail what we do, why we do it and how we do it.
 It can be used as a guide for developers seeking pre-application advice, a day-to-day reference, evidence that we go about our work in a methodical, consistent and transparent manner, and a resource around which we may engage dialogue with developers throughout the planning application process.

-The introduction of CIL has changed the way Planning Obligations are secured, but s106 agreements are still being used to secure non-financial obligations as well as on-site infrastructure provision and any agreed affordable housing contributions.
-CIL is chargeable on all additional new built floor space, although there are some very limited exemptions and relief processes available, including the ability to ‘pay in-kind’.
+The introduction of CIL has changed the way planning obligations are secured, but s106 agreements are still being used to secure non-financial obligations as well as on-site infrastructure provision and any agreed affordable housing contributions.
+CIL is chargeable on all additional new built floor space, although there are some exemptions and relief processes available.

 < Previous Next >